bemurphy/ocruby_redis/redis/redis.md

 !SLIDE incremental bullets

-# How fast is Redis? #
+# How fast is Redis?

+* Tested with redis-benchmark
-* Tested with redis-benchmark: 50 simultaneous clients, 100000 requests, using loopback
+* 50 simultaneous clients, 100000 requests, using loopback
 * SET and GET with 256 bytes string
 * Linux 2.6 on a it's Xeon X3320 2.5Ghz
 * About 110000 SETs per second, about 81000 GETs per second